-The Aerial 1080 Pest Control Industry Guidelines, and the Aerial 1080 Pest Control of Possums and Rabbits:Standard Operating Procedures for Regional Government (available at www.npca.org.nz under publication codes B9 and A14) should be consulted where aerial 1080 control is contemplated.
+The Aerial 1080 Pest Control Industry Guidelines (temporarily unavailable at time of writing), and the Aerial 1080 Pest Control of Possums and Rabbits: Standard Operating Procedures for Regional Government (available at www.bionet.nz under publication codes B9 and A14) should be consulted where aerial 1080 control is contemplated.
 These documents contain detailed guidance for aerial application of 1080 bait.